 "33-18-210.
-Unfair discrimination and rebates prohibited -- property, casualty, and surety insurances.
-(1) A title, property, casualty, or surety insurer or an employee, representative, or insurance producer of an insurer may not, as an inducement to purchase insurance or after insurance has been effected, pay, allow, or give or offer to pay, allow, or give, directly or indirectly, a:
+Unfair discrimination and rebates prohibited for title, property, casualty, or surety insurance -- exceptions -- limitations.
+(1) Except as provided in subsections (3), (4), and (11)(a), a title, property, casualty, or surety insurer or an employee, representative, or insurance producer of an insurer may not, as an inducement to purchase insurance or after insurance has been effected, pay, allow, or give or offer to pay, allow, or give, directly or indirectly, a:

-(a) rebate, discount, abatement, credit, or reduction of the premium named in the insurance policy;

-(b) special favor or advantage in the dividends or other benefits to accrue on the policy; or
+- (a) rebate, discount, abatement, credit, or reduction of the premium named in the insurance policy; - (b) special favor or advantage in the dividends or other benefits to accrue on the policy; or employee of the insured may not knowingly receive or accept, directly or indirectly, a: